 He died in 1729, leaving his patent, valid for another three years, to the actress Anne Oldfield, his interest in the Drury Lane theatre going to his two daughters.
 After the death of the younger daughter, the elder one sold the shares for a considerable amount.
 She was never to receive it, though, as the lawyer representing her absconded with the money.

-built in Lincoln’s Inn Fields.
-He died shortly before it was opened
+in Lincoln’s Inn Fields.
+He died shortly before it was opened in

 John Rich and his brother Christopher ran the theatre by right of the patent they had inherited from their father.
 John also performed there in pantomime, but the competition from the other two London theatres was fierce and bankruptcy threatened.
 Nevertheless, they managed to keep their heads above water until the twenties, when the tide turned with their production of The Beggar’s Opera, a smash hit which achieved sixty-two performances.